Best Personality Types for Project Manager

 Can I work as a Project Manager if my type isn't listed?

 Yes.
 Type-career matches are heuristics, not gates.
 Many successful Project Managers don't match the "textbook" type for the role — personal growth, skill development, and environmental fit matter more than any single personality framework.
-Use these matches as one input, not a verdict.

 Career-type matches are editorial heuristics.
 Use them as one input alongside your own skills, interests, and experience.
+Salary and outlook data sourced from the U.S. Bureau of Labor Statistics (BLS) and O*NET OnLine.